This page was last updated on 27 October, 2021.

 Detailed Travel Advisory

-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 7 days before arrival.
-The test must be issued in English or French.
+1. Passengers must have a negative COVID-19 test taken at most 3 days before arrival.
+The test result must be in English or French.

-3. Passengers are subject to Coronavirus (COVID-19) test on arrival at their own expense.
+3. Passengers are subject to a COVID-19 test upon arrival at their own expense.

 Detailed Tourist Information